Zeala and Nci'Bugu Pump Project – Mali

-Currently Nci’Bugu’s pump cannot function and this is extremely difficult during this time of year in the middle of hot season when the neighboring wells dry up.
+Currently, Nci’Bugu’s pump cannot function and this is extremely difficult during this time of year in the middle of the hot season when the neighboring wells dry up.
 Women will soon need to walk at least 2 miles to a neighboring village to fetch water.

 This project is to repair pumps in Zeala and Nci’Bugu.